 A sea of yellow

-With this striking photograph, Jessica Arnold of McBride, B.C., gives summer’s most misunderstood creation its due.
+With this pretty picture, Jessica Arnold of McBride, B.C., gives summer’s most misunderstood flower its due.
 “Dandelions might not be everyone’s favourite,” she says.
 “Some might even see them as a nuisance, but my grandpa has taught me that they are the best for bees, who get their winter store from dandelions.”

-Photographer Aiden Mahoney of Stephenville, N.L., snapped this picture in his backyard.
-Summer comes slowly to western Newfoundland—enjoy these beauties of nature while they last!
+Photographer Aiden Mahoney of Stephenville, Newfoundland, snapped this picture in his backyard.
+Summer comes slowly to western Newfoundland—enjoy these beauties while they last!

-Photographer Rena Nixon of New Minas, N.S., used depth of field to stunning effect to capture this cherry tree in bloom.
+Photographer Rena Nixon of New Minas, Nova Scotia, used depth of field to stunning effect to capture this cherry tree in bloom.
 Great job, Rena!